 - All members of staff must be aware that while they have duties to keep information confidential, in line with our confidentiality policy, they also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate.
-All staff are aware that they cannot promise a child to keep secrets that might compromise the child's safety or wellbeing. - All staff at Valley Invicta Primary School at East Borough recognise that all matters relating to child protection are confidential.
-The Headteacher or DSL will only disclose information about a student to other members of staff on a 'need to know' basis. - Prevent guidance clarifies where it is appropriate to rely on consent for information-sharing in relation to students who could be at risk of radicalisation.
-The guidance states that education providers should consider whether it is appropriate to rely on the student's consent for information-sharing in the case of younger pupils or those with certain needs, consent may be provided by their parents.
-If the school does not obtain consent, or it is not possible to rely on consent, it may still be possible to share the personal information if there is a lawful basis for doing so and compliance with data protection legislation is maintained.
+All staff are aware that they cannot promise a child to keep secrets that might compromise the child's safety or wellbeing. - All staff at Valley Invicta Primary School at Holborough Lakes recognise that all matters relating to child protection are confidential.
+The Headteacher or DSL will only disclose information about a student to other members of staff on a 'need to know' basis.